pitastrudl/wekanwiki/Azure.md

 ### Mailjet: getaddrinfo ENOTFOUND

 With Wekan Snap and Mailjet, if you get getaddrinfo ENOTFOUND error when you try to send a test email from within Wekan, it can be something with networking for the snap.
 Fix can be found in [Ubuntu DNS resolution issue affecting other snap packages](https://github.com/nextcloud/nextcloud-snap/issues/881).
+Thanks to [peterk for info](https://github.com/wekan/wekan/issues/3184#issuecomment-699669350).

 ### Mailjet: mail-from